-The H2 Clipper is a high-speed, high-altitude, multi-mission hydrogen-powered dirigible that uses no fossil fuels and has a host of military, commercial, and humanitarian applications.
-The dirigible is the key to the military and civilian sectors’ ability to achieve energy security, cut carbon emissions, and slash the high cost of air transportation.
-Of critical importance to automakers and the fuel cell industry, the H2 Clipper can be used to transport hydrogen to the growing network of hydrogen fueling stations, eliminating the need for costly transport of hydrogen in its liquefied form or through expensive new pipeline networks.
+The H2 Clipper is a high-speed, high-altitude, multi-mission hydrogen-powered dirigible that uses no fossil fuels and has a host of commercial, humanitarian and military applications.
+The dirigible will slash the high cost of air transportation and will be able to deliver substantial cargo loads (up to 220 tons) from Asia in days versus the weeks required for ocean transport.
+Additionally, the dirigible is the key to the military and civilian sectors’ ability to achieve energy security and cut carbon emissions.
+Of critical importance to automakers and the growing fuel cell industry, the H2 Clipper can be used to transport hydrogen to the expanding network of hydrogen fueling stations, eliminating the need for costly transport of hydrogen in its liquefied form or through expensive new pipeline networks.
 Development of the H2 Clipper will spark new technologies and domestic manufacturing and service industries, much as the U.S. space program sparked Silicon Valley’s computer chip industry that in turn spun off other industries, creating a ripple effect of job creation.

 The H2 Clipper will greatly expand the capability of the Department of Defense (DoD) to fulfill its mission and respond to unpredictable threats in areas of the world with limited or non-existent airfields, roads, ports, and other infrastructure, as well as limited or non-existent energy supplies.

 Because the H2 Clipper will be a low-cost way to lift and transport hundreds of thousands of pounds of fuel, personnel, equipment, sensors, weapons, and other supplies, it will enable DoD to slash its dangerous and costly dependence on oil.